webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-Executed when a module has been rebuilt successfully or with errors.
+Executed when a module has been rebuilt, in case of both success or with errors.

 - Callback Parameters: `module`